-- The government announced a range of restrictions, including new quarantines for those traveling from countries with local transmission, a halt on all mass gatherings, and the closure of bars and clubs for one month. - The government has announced several measures to contain COVID-19, including banning gatherings of more than 15 people, the extension of quarantine from 14 to 21 days, and closure of the international airport, schools and places of worship on March 27. - The government suspended river navigation in several villages across borders with the DRC and Congo on April 8. - All restrictive measures including the closure of the airport were extended for another two weeks on April 11.
-Furthermore, inter- and intra- urban travel has been halted. - The US Embassy organized a flight from Bangui to Washington, D.C on April 21.
+- The government announced a range of restrictions, including new quarantines for those traveling from countries with local transmission, a halt on all mass gatherings, and the closure of bars and clubs for one month. - The government has announced several measures to contain COVID-19, including banning gatherings of more than 15 people, extension of quarantine from 14 to 21 days, and closure of the international airport, schools and places of worship on March 27. - UPDATE: The government confirmed one additional case on April 8. - UPDATE: The government has suspended river navigation in several villages across borders with the DRC and Congo on April 8